0tii/bike24-challenge/README.md

 npm run coverage
 ```

-For this challenge, getting 100% coverage was not the goal, and would be needlessly time consuming for the scope of this project.
+For this challenge, getting 100% coverage was not the goal, and would be needlessly time consuming for the scope of the project.

 ### Code Quality